Wisconsin audit finds elections are ‘safe and secure’

 MADISON, Wis.
-(AP) — A highly anticipated nonpartisan audit of the 2020 presidential election in Wisconsin released Friday did not identify any widespread fraud in the battleground state, which a key Republican legislative leader said shows that the state’s elections are “safe and secure.”
+(AP) — A highly anticipated nonpartisan audit of the 2020 presidential election in Wisconsin released Friday did not identify any widespread fraud in the battleground state, which a key Republican legislative leader said shows its elections are “safe and secure.”

 The report from the nonpartisan Legislative Audit Bureau did make dozens of recommendations on how the state might improve its elections.
+It also determined that dozens of voting machines it reviewed worked correctly.
+Some conservatives have called for reviews of all voting machines.

 “Despite concerns with statewide elections procedures, this audit showed us that the election was largely safe and secure,” tweeted Republican state Sen. Robert Cowles, who co-chairs the Legislature’s Audit Committee, which assigned the audit bureau to conduct the review.
 “It’s my hope that we can now look at election law changes & agency accountability measures in a bipartisan manner based on these nonpartisan recommendations.”

 The audit’s summary didn’t offer any evidence that the election won by President Joe Biden was “stolen” from Donald Trump, as Trump and some fellow conservatives have falsely claimed.
+Biden’s roughly 21,000-vote win over Trump in Wisconsin has withstood recounts and multiple court rulings.

+Republican Wisconsin Assembly Speaker Robin Vos ordered a second investigation after Trump criticized him for doing too little to scrutinize the election.
+That probe is being overseen by a conservative former Wisconsin Supreme Court justice who said last year that he thinks the election was stolen.

 Wisconsin is one of several states pursuing investigations into the 2020 presidential election.